-- In the meeting, all the countries agreed at the need for trans-boundary support for the snow leopards and its high-altitude habitat.
+- In the meeting, all the countries agreed on the need for transboundary support for the snow leopards and their high-altitude habitat.

-- All the 12 countries signed the Bishkek Declaration at the meeting of GSLF.
+- All 12 countries signed the Bishkek Declaration at the meeting of GSLF.

 - The declaration was to